-As of today, most edge resources are configured in an ad-hoc manner, and may or not be publicly available, depending on the use case.
-Moreover, edge resources may be sparsely distributed.
+As of today, most edge resources are configured in an ad-hoc manner and may or not be publicly available, depending on the use case.
+They may also be sparsely distributed.
 Such ad-hoc, private, and sporadic edge deployments are less useful in transforming the global Internet.
 The benefits of edge computing should be equally accessible to ensure computational fairness, as well as to connect billions of devices on the Internet.
-However, very little effort has been made to realize edge computing on a global scale.
+However, very little effort has been made to employ edge computing on a global scale.
 Federating edge devices across multiple geographic regions can create a global edge-based fabric that decentralizes data center computation.

-Recently federated edge deployment has achieved federation by employing a load-balancer at each edge aware of the end-to-end latency between edge systems~\cite{8855656}.
+Recently, federated edge deployment has achieved federation by employing a load-balancer at each edge-aware of the end-to-end latency between edge systems~\cite{8855656}.
 In~\cite{8855656}, the authors use a federated resource allocation scheme to achieve intelligence in information processing for oil industry plants.
+The authors in~\cite{7561038} propose a federated architecture combined with a distributed Edge Cloud-IoT platform, supporting a cross-layer approach for IoT service provisioning and management over distributed mobile edge cloud environments.
+The approach was used for scenarios with only two smart health applications/services and no real-world scenarios, including a large number of edge nodes was conducted.

-The authors in~\cite{7561038} propose a federated architecture combined with a distributed Edge Cloud-IoT platform; this supports a cross-layer approach for IoT service provisioning and management over distributed mobile edge cloud environments.
-The approach was used for scenarios with only two smart health applications services, however, and no test of real-world scenarios including a large number of edge nodes was conducted.
+In~\cite{afolabi2019dynamic}, the authors proposed a deployment framework for federated mobile networks.
+They employed a dynamic auto-scaling approach to efficiently scale the network resources, making the orchestration of system resources more efficient~\cite{afolabi2019dynamic}.

-Federating edge resources also brings about a large number of networking challenges related to scalability because user demands are constantly changing due to user's mobility and the dynamics of the environment.
+Federating edge resources also introduces several networking challenges related to the scalability of user demands are constantly changing due to their mobility and the dynamics of the environment.
 Moreover, the Quality-of-Service (QoS) of the deployed applications and services need to be assured.
-For example, in industry 4.0, data sent to different edge nodes used for transportation may require adaptation to changes in traffic conditions.
-One possibility for dealing with dynamic environment is the integration of edge computing and a Software-Defined Network (SDN).
+For example, in industry 4.0, the data sent to different edge nodes used for transportation may require adaptation to changes in traffic conditions.
+One possible way to deal with a dynamic environment is the integration of edge computing and Software-Defined Network (SDN)~\cite{prados2020learnet}.